labramik/raman-peaks/README.md

 # Raman peak fitter (top-fraction)

 Desktop-ready toolkit to detect Raman peaks from a two-column TXT export (shift, intensity), fit only the top fraction of each peak (Lorentzian vs Voigt best pick), and export tables/plots.
 Includes CLI and a lightweight Streamlit UI.
+Supports Python 3.9+.

 ## Quickstart